-The SHIFTED method as it allows the user to work with time-corrected data which has not been modified but for which the time is as close as possible to GPS time.
-Users of very long-period data often prefer RAW data because it is easier to concatenate daily files.
-RESAMPLED data offers the best of both worlds, but could distort waveforms/spectra (only if not correctly performed?).
+The author prefers the SHIFTED method as it allows the user to work with time-corrected data which has not been modified but for which the time is as close as possible to GPS time.
 Until consensus is reached, we propose below how to distinguish between these methods.